EXPLAINER: Must employers follow Biden's vaccine mandates?

 “The reasoning across the cases is basically the same, which is that these statutes don’t give the president or the agency in question the authority to issue the mandates," said Gregory Magarian, a constitutional law professor at Washington University in St. Louis.

 The Biden administration contends its rule-making authority is firm and supersedes any state policies prohibiting vaccine requirements.
-Recent experience shows that such mandates generally prompt people to get vaccinated: By the time a Biden requirement for federal workers to be vaccinated took effect last month, 92% had received at least their first dose of the shot.
+Recent experience shows that such mandates generally prompt people to get vaccinated: By the time a Biden requirement for federal workers to be vaccinated took effect in late November, 92% had received at least their first dose of the shot.

 Following is a rundown of some of Biden's most sweeping vaccine requirements and the status of the legal fights over them.